mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 * If you need help reading your client.log, you can ask for help in the support-forum channel on the [tModLoader Discord chat](https://tmodloader.net/discord).

 ### Complicated Explanation
 Many errors you might experience while playing tModLoader can be identified by reading the `client.log` file.
 (If you are experiencing an error that only happens in multiplayer, you'll need to read both `client.log` and `server.log`).
 By properly reading the log file, you can identify if an issue is caused by a bug in tModLoader or a bug in a mod you are using.
-If you are on 1.4, a mod that worked yesterday might be broken today.
+Since tModLoader updates to new versions every month, a mod that worked yesterday might be broken today.
 In any case, the logs are a good place to find the issue.

 If you are experiencing a bug, first make sure all mods are up to date, then close tModLoader and reopen it.
 This will reset the log and make it easier to read.
 Once you experience the bug, close tModLoader and open the log file.
-The log file is found in `%UserProfile%\Documents\My Games\Terraria\ModLoader\Logs\client.log` (or `[tModLoaderInstallFolder]\tModLoader-Logs\client.log` for 1.4).
+The log file is the `client.log` file found in the [logs folder](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#logs).
 Open the file in a normal text editor like notepad if it doesn't have a file association already.

 Next, you'll want to look through the file looking for words like "error" or "exception".
 Using `ctrl-f` to use the Find feature of your text editor.
 You'll typically want to focus on the earliest error you can find in the log file.
 Errors that come after earlier errors might be caused by those earlier errors, so fixing the earlier errors might fix the later errors.
 Once you find the word "error" or "exception", you should see something similar to this:
 ![](https://i.imgur.com/5rA3yR6.png)